MAP-21 - Moving Ahead for Progress in the 21st Century Act

 On July 6, 2012, President Obama signed into law a new two year transportation reauthorization bill, the Moving Ahead for Progress in the 21st Century Act ("MAP-21"; P.L.
 112-141).
-This new law includes many important provisions intended to help the Federal Motor Carrier Safety Administration in its important mission to reduce crashes, injuries and fatalities involving large trucks and buses.
-Many of the provisions in MAP-21 track the Agency's strategic framework to improve commercial motor vehicle safety by supporting its three core principles:
+This new law includes many important provisions intended to help the Federal Motor Carrier Safety Administration (FMCSA) in its important mission to reduce crashes, injuries and fatalities involving large trucks and buses.
+Many of the provisions in MAP-21 track the Agency's strategic framework to improve commercial motor vehicle (CMV) safety by supporting its three core principles:

 - Raise the bar to enter the industry and operate on our roads;

 - Hold motor carrier and drivers to the highest safety standards to continue operations; and

 - Remove the highest risk drivers, vehicles, and carriers from our roads and prevent them from operating.

 MAP-21 took effect October 1, 2012.
 The new law provided $561 million in fiscal year (FY) 2013 and $572 million in FY 2014 for the Agency's administrative expenses and grant programs.
 The Agency reached out to stakeholders as it implemented this law.
 The Agency's current authorization is under the FAST Act.

 The FMCSA transmitted the first annual report on waivers, exemptions, and pilot programs granted by FMCSA under Title 49 United States Code 31315.
 This report covers fiscal Years 1999 to 2013 and is required by section 32913 of MAP-21.